top of page

 I loaded the departure data directly from the Pisa departures page here: https://www.pisa-airport.com/en/the-passengers/departures/real-time-flight-information.html

-With a simple column chart, and a trend line, you can see the lateness increasing as the day moves on.
-Does that prove that myth, or bust it?
-Well one day at one airport isn't enought to confirm, but I'm going to feel a little more confident saying it from now on.
+With a simple column chart and a trend line, you can see the lateness increasing as the day moves on.
+Does that prove that myth or bust it?
+Well one day at one airport isn't enough to confirm, but I'm going to feel a little more confident saying it from now on.

 Normally I share my code, but in my haste I hard-coded and hacked it so badly it's not quality enough to share.
-If you really really want it, I'll share it though - so reach out of you want.
+If you really really want it, I'll share it though - so just let me know.